monolifed/iqm-demo-c/README.md

 # iqm-demo-c
-Public domain iqm (gpu) demo ported to C99 + glfw
+Public domain iqm demo ported to C99 + glfw
 Top level files are untouched.
-See demo folder
+See **demo** folder
+Note: currently only gpu-demo is ported

 # Old Readme: